YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 A value greater than one (1) specifies the maximum number of concurrent threads or processes MUPIP should use, although it never uses more than one per region.
 If the number of regions exceeds the specified value, MUPIP allocates one thread or processes in an order determined by timestamps in the journal records.

-The environment variable gtm_mupjnl_parallel provides a value when the MUPIP JOURNAL command has no explicit -PARALLEL qualifier; when defined with no value gtm_mupjnl_parallel acts like -PARALLEL with no value.
-When the -PARALLEL qualifier (or the gtm_mupjnl_parallel environment variable) specifies the use of parallel processes in the forward phase of a MUPIP JOURNAL command, MUPIP may create temporary shared memory segments and/or extract files (corresponding to -extract or -losttrans or -brokentrans qualifiers) and clean these up at the end of the command; however an abnormal termination such as a kill -9 might cause these to be orphaned.
+The environment variable ydb_mupjnl_parallel provides a value when the MUPIP JOURNAL command has no explicit -PARALLEL qualifier; when defined with no value ydb_mupjnl_parallel acts like -PARALLEL with no value.
+When the -PARALLEL qualifier (or the ydb_mupjnl_parallel environment variable) specifies the use of parallel processes in the forward phase of a MUPIP JOURNAL command, MUPIP may create temporary shared memory segments and/or extract files (corresponding to -extract or -losttrans or -brokentrans qualifiers) and clean these up at the end of the command; however an abnormal termination such as a kill -9 might cause these to be orphaned.
 Journal extract files (created by specifying one of -extract or -brokentrans or -losttrans to a MUPIP JOURNAL command) contain journal records sorted in the exact order their corresponding updates happened in time.

 **-RECover**